Millington Klantyre’s room, in the Salonikos Rest Inn (12 Fyrmont 997 AC)

 “Yes” said Janice “it appears our friends in the Hallonica House have been suffering attacks on their people and merchandise travelling the Black Peak Mountain pass between Reedle and Duke’s Road Keep in Karameikos.”

-“Could this be related to what you were involved in some weeks back?” asked Montano looking at Gotryk and Mills.
+“Could this be related to what you were involved in some weeks back?” asked Content Not Found: montano looking at Gotryk and Mills.

 “No,” assured Janice, “these attacks are completely unrelated.
 From what Tom said, the attackers are a group of mismatched humanoid races led by a spell-caster.”